 If you’re looking to up your pressure cooking game and add a little sophistication to your meals, you’re going to want to add Modern Pressure Cooking. to your cookbook collection.

-Pressure Cooker Arroz con Pollo
+Making Pressure Cooker Arroz con Pollo in an Instant Pot

 - 1 teaspoon saffron threads, crushed